-4. If you would like a copy of the email to be stored in the Offers>Notes tab for each specific offer, check the Archive as note box.
+4. If you would like a copy of the email to be stored in the Preservation>Notes tab for each specific repair, check the Archive as note box.

 6. In the To:, CC: and BCC: fields, indicate which individuals should receive the email.
 You can either type in email addresses or select a macro from the list at right.
 Macros ending in the word email should be used for email addresses.
 For instance, if the task that you are creating is for an email to be sent to the assigned agent, you would click in the To: field, then double click on the %assigned_agent_email% macro.
 When this task is triggered for a property, the To: field will be populated with the email address for the assigned agent listed in the system for that property.